microsoft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

 }
 // And a similar InvokableCommand for the PrevNextTrackAction
 ```

+List items may also have an optional `Section` provided as a string.
+When
+displaying items to the user, the Command Palette will group items with the same
+`Section` string together in the order that the `Section`s are first seen in
+the results.
+Many extensions will not use sections at all.
+If developers want to
+have lots of grouped results, they're free to have as many sections as they
+like.
+* For example: An "Agenda" extension may want to have one section for each day,
+  with each section's items containing the events for the day.
+* Or a Pokedex extension may want to group results by region.

 Lists may either be a list of items like a traditional ListView, or they can be
 a grid of items.
 Each of these items can be grouped into sections, which will be